-- 1. Under the Service Details heading Complete each of the Service Details fields - A Service Profile can be created, at any time, with a date of effect (start date) as today or a date in the future. - Provide information about the number of children enrolled in the whole service broken down by the cohorts of children the Inclusion Support Program supports.
+- 1. Under the Service Details heading Complete each of the Service Details fields - A Service Profile can be created, at any time, with a date of effect (start date) as today or a date in the future. - Provide information about the number of children enrolled across the whole FDC service broken down by the cohorts of children the Inclusion Support Program supports.
 Children can be counted in more than one cohort.
 Ensure the numbers provided are correct as at the date of effect (start date) of this SIP.

-Service Details Date of effect (Service Profile start date) Total number of children enrolled at the service Total number of licensed places Total number of staff Number of enrolled children who: have a disability or developmental delay are presenting with challenging behaviours have a serious medical or health condition, inclusion mental health are presenting with trauma related behaviours are Aboriginal or Torres Strait Islander children are children from culturally and linguistically diverse backgrounds are from a Refugee or Humanitarian background Total Number of Children with additional needs
+Date of effect (Service Profile start date) Total number of children enrolled across the whole FDC service Total number of licensed places across the whole FDC service Total number of Coordination Unit staff Total number of individual FDC Educators Number of enrolled children who: have a disability or developmental delay are presenting with challenging behaviours have a serious medical or health condition, inclusion mental health are presenting with trauma related behaviours are Aboriginal or Torres Strait Islander children are children from culturally and linguistically diverse backgrounds are from a Refugee or Humanitarian background Total Number of Children with additional needs